Gholamreza Takhti: Early life

-Takhti, the youngest child of a poor family, was born in Khaniabad neighborhood of south Tehran. on August 27, 1930.
-At the age of 15, he entered Poulad Club in Southern Tehran and was trained in wrestling.
-He soon left Tehran to become a manual laborer in the oil-rich city of Masjed Soleiman.
-When he was called up for military service, his potential in wrestling was discovered and he began to train seriously soon after he was recruited as an Iran Railways employee in 1948.
+On 27 August 1930, Takhti, the youngest child of a poor family, was born in the Khaniabad neighbourhood of south Tehran.
+At the age of 15, he entered Poulad Club in southern Tehran and began training in wrestling.
+He soon left Tehran to become a manual laborer in Masjed Soleyman.
+When he was called up for military service, his potential in wrestling was discovered and he began to train seriously after he was recruited as an Iran Railways employee in 1948.

 Career

-Takhti won his first Iranian championship in 1950, and on his first trip abroad in 1951, he won a silver medal at the world freestyle championships in Helsinki - the first international medal ever gained by an Iranian wrestler.
+Takhti won his first Iranian championship in 1950, the following year on his first trip abroad, he won a silver medal at the world freestyle championships in Helsinki - the first international medal ever gained by an Iranian wrestler.
 One year later, he won another silver medal, again in Helsinki, this time in the 1952 Summer Olympic Games.

-The subsequent highlights of his career were the gold medal in the 1956 Summer Olympic Games in Melbourne, a gold in the world championships in 1959 (Tehran), another silver in the 1960 Summer Olympic Games in Rome and a silver in the 1961 World Championships in Yokohama.
-His Olympics career finished with one gold medal & two silver medals.
-He did however finish fourth in the 1964 Tokyo Olympics as well.
+The subsequent highlights of his career were the gold medals in the 1956 Summer Olympic Games, the 1959 World Championships (Tehran), and the 1961 World Championships (Yokohama).
+Takhti won a silver, at the 1960 Summer Olympic Games.
+His Olympic career finished with one gold medal and two silver medals.
+He participated and finished fourth in the 1964 Summer Olympic Games.

-Takhti started as a middleweight wrestler in the 79 kg and 87 kg categories, as he was getting heavier, he decided to move up to the next weight, 97 kg, for the 1964 Summer Olympic Games in Tokyo.
-He was unable to win a medal and he finished in 4th place.
+Takhti started as a middleweight in the 79 kg and 87 kg categories, as he got older, he decided to move up in weight and competed at, 97 kg, for the 1964 Summer Olympic Games.
+He was unable to win a medal and finished in 4th place.

-Character and Personality
+Character and personality

 Takhti tended to act fairly when competing against rivals during his career, something which originated from traditional values of Zurkhaneh, a kind of heroic behaviour that epitomizes chivalrous qualities known as Javanmardi.